 2. Catchphrase – I love this game, lots of opportunity to ‘Say what you see’.

 3. Family Fortunes – a TV favourite, targets words related to each other and in groups, speech therapists call this ‘semantics’.
+Adapt it by counting and tallying number of responses rather than first to hit the buzzer.

 3rd November 2019 Therapy for voice and swallowing problems: EMST